jamalmazrui/pdf2ocr/ReadMe.md

 pdf2ocr (pdf2ocr.exe) is a command line utility under Windows that converts one or more PDF files to text using optical character recognition (OCR).
 If a PDF includes a text layer, the text can usually be extracted.
 Some PDFs, however, are image-only -- the result of a scanning process that takes a picture of each page, creating an image of text but not textual characters, themselves.
 Other PDFs include a text layer but their settings make extracting the text difficult.

-pdf2ocr uses [Tesseract OCR](https://code.google.com/p/tesseract-ocr/wiki/ReadMe), which is generally considered to be the best, free, open source OCR at this time.
+pdf2ocr uses [Tesseract OCR](https://code.google.com/p/tesseract-ocr/wiki/ReadMe), which is generally considered to be the best, free, open source OCR at this time (sponsored by Google).

 ## Operation